 - The monsoon is in full swing in June and the lower clouds hide the mountain views.
-Hence we suggest spending a few nights in Kathmandu before continuing to Thailand for some beach time with better weather in Koh Samui.
+Hence, we suggest spending a few nights in Kathmandu before heading to Mustang where the climate is drier.

 - There is plenty of rain at this time of year in Southern and Central Nepal, although the heaviest is at night.
 We don’t advise trekking during the monsoon as there are many leeches and very boggy paths to navigate.
 Instead venture to Mustang for stunning landscapes.

-- August experiences a lot of rain, so you could spend a couple of nights in Kathmandu, but other parts of the country become inaccessible or more difficult to navigate, with the exception of Upper and Lower Mustang when it is the peak time to visit.
+- August experiences a lot of rain, so many parts of the country become inaccessible or more difficult to navigate, with the exception of Upper and Lower Mustang when it is the peak time to visit.

 - This is one of the most popular months to visit Nepal with bluebird days for trekking, high water levels for white water rafting and wonderful backdrops for wildlife photography.